 Is the brown (detrital) food web buffered from the effects of leaf N variation because of litter mixing and retranslocation of N prior to leaf drop?

 Approach.
 To answer these questions we will continue and expand annual long-term tracking of animal populations at HBR.
-Our studies will take advantage of variability among years and across elevations in temperatures and foliar N. Existing programs include sampling of flying insects with malaise traps and foliage surveys for caterpillars and spiders (Lany et al. 2015); valley-wide monitoring (point counts) for birds and diurnally active small mammals (Holmes et al. 2011); blacklighting for moths (Stange et al. 2011); measurement of foliar N concentrations across dates, species, and elevations (Lany 2014), and surveys for stream salamanders (Greene et al. 2008, Burton and Likens 1975).
-New measurements will include (1) systematic annual sampling of brown web invertebrates via litter samples, pitfall traps, and soil cores; (2) sampling of bats with automated recorders (Coleman et al. 2014, Froidevaux et al. 2014); (3) estimation of abundance of terrestrial salamanders, which are the top predators in the brown web , permitting comparisons with historical surveys that have become inactive (Burton 1976); and (4) estimates of % herbivory from large samples of leaves examined shortly before abscission begins.
+Our studies will take advantage of variability among years and across elevations in temperatures and foliar N. Existing programs include sampling of flying insects with malaise traps and foliage surveys for caterpillars and spiders (Lany et al. 2015); valley-wide monitoring (point counts) for birds and diurnally active small mammals (Geotz et al. 2010, Holmes et al. 2011); blacklighting for moths (Stange et al. 2011); measurement of foliar N concentrations across dates, species, and elevations (Lany 2015), and surveys for stream salamanders (Greene et al. 2008, Burton and Likens 1975).
+New measurements will include (1) systematic annual sampling of brown web invertebrates via litter samples, pitfall traps, and soil cores; (2) sampling of bats with automated recorders (Coleman et al. 2014, Froidevaux et al. 2014); (3) estimation of abundance of terrestrial salamanders, which are important top predators in the brown web , permitting comparisons with historical surveys that have become inactive (Burton 1976); and (4) estimates of % herbivory from large samples of leaves examined shortly before abscission begins.
 To strengthen analyses of interannual patterns we will also add measurements of potential N mineralization and nitrification and extractable NH4+ and NO3- in the soil and extend fine scale measurements of air and soil temperature and soil moisture to provide high coverage across our study sites.

 2.4 Theme 3: Changing biota